fat-potato-uk/k8-demo-2/README.md

 prometheus-community/alertmanager                 	0.12.1       	v0.22.1    	The Alertmanager handles alerts sent by client ...
 prometheus-community/kube-state-metrics           	3.4.0        	2.1.0      	Install kube-state-metrics to generate and expo...
 ```

+The first command above highlights a common practise whereby non-dev repositories are labeled `stable`.
+This could
+easily be any name we choose.

 If we then run: